intragalactic/keys-cli/README.md

 You should have an account at [https://keys.cm](https://keys.cm) if you want to interact with the repository.

+### Optional Dependencies

+#### For Credential Storage on Linux

+Currently this library uses libsecret so you may need to install it before running npm install.

+Depending on your distribution, you will need to run the following command:

+Debian/Ubuntu: sudo apt-get install libsecret-1-dev
+Red Hat-based: sudo yum install libsecret-devel
+Arch Linux: sudo pacman -S libsecret

 ### Installing

 Install the package with npm.
 This will provide a new command in your shell, called `keys`